vbalasu/datarobot_prediction/blog.md

 ![UDF](03_udf.gif)

 <br>
 The results of the DataRobot API call are returned in JSON format.
-You use Trifacta to parse out key pieces of information into their own fields.
+Now use Trifacta to parse out key pieces of information into their own fields.
 Use the flatten transformation to create individual rows in the output.
 Choose the prediction column along with a row identifier.

 ![Parse JSON](04_parse_json.gif)

 <br>
 Now merge the prediction results with the original data to produce a combined output.
 This is accomplished by doing an inner join on rowId.
 If needed, you can perform additional transformations on this data to support analytics.

-You would now use the output of this process to drive decision making.
+You can now use the output of this process to drive decision making.
 In this case, patients having a higher readmission risk may be assigned to a nurse for additional checkups and preventive measures.
 All decisions and actions should be carefully recorded for later analysis.

 ![Merge Output](05_merge_output.gif)